 You will spend at least 30 minutes in our recovery room and be allowed to rest and let any remaining air in the colon to pass out of the rectum.
 The nurses will monitor you while you are in recovery.
-You may be offered something to drink when you are awake.
-When you are awake enough to go home, you will be able to get dressed and leave with your designated driver.
+Four Corners Dental Care is dedicated to offeringa cosmetic, general & preventive dentistry to patients in Woburn MA.
+Schedule an appointment today.

 5. What if the colonoscopy indicates that something is wrong?

 If your doctor sees any polyps or thinks that an area needs further evaluation, he/she will perform a polypectomy in Arizona to remove the polyp through the colonoscope and send the tissue to the lab to be analyzed.
 You will be notified of the results within two weeks.